Gianma23/ChillinApp/README.md

 for a total of 36 bytes.
 In order to perform fewer data exchange, it has been decided to send 30 seconds of data at a time (bulk data).
 This means that the data exchange format will be repeated 30 times, for a total of 1080 bytes.
+# Publication
+The work on the Chillin App and the Chillin Wearable Device has led to the publication of the following paper:

+Namaki, D., et al. (2024).
+[Detecting and Locating Stress in Urban Settings with Chill](https://doi.org/10.1007/978-3-031-86370-7_2)
+.
+In: International Conference on AI and Smart Cities.
+Springer.